What Is Bytecoin (BCN)? | The Complete Guide to the Monero Predecessor

 Even with the goal of improving on Bitcoin, the team clearly states in their whitepaper that they don’t consider Bytecoin as a Bitcoin replacement.
 Instead, they feel that having multiple strong currencies is beneficial to everyone involved.

-As governments continue to be more involved with the crypto space, the interest in privacy coins like Bytecoin will most likely continue to increase.
+As governments continue to be more involved with the crypto space, the interest in privacy coins will most likely continue to increase.
+It’s unclear whether Bytecoin will be the privacy coin of choice, though.

 ABOUT THE AUTHOR